How do you treat a migraine?

 But there are other ways to reduce the frequency of migraine attacks!
 You can find out more in the next section.

-What the experts say on Migraine prophylactics
+What the experts say about medications for migraine prevention

 What can I do to reduce the frequency of migraine attacks?